Beckhol/Beckhol/README.md

-- 👋 Hi, I’m @Beckhol
+- 👋 Hi, I’m @Quan Yuan
-- 👀 I’m interested in machine learning
+- 👀 I’m currently studying in Southampton University with MEng in Computer Science with Artifitial Intelligence
-- 🌱 I’m currently studying in Southampton University
+- 🌱 I'm interested in Machine learning, especially the theory part in the algorithms.
+And also XAI is the direction I am current doing a research.

 <!---
 Beckhol/Beckhol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.